 You started this monster, now lead it to greatness.
 You need to have a good sense of self and find ways to be humble and motivational.
 Don't assume you were born with the skills to command the ship.
 Do your homework and get some training.

-Read The 5 Temptations of a CEO by Patrick Lencioni
+Read by Patrick Lencioni

 7. How do I differentiate from my competitors?

 You may have thought you were unique, but so did your competitors that are stealing your sales.
 You need to figure out how you can master the market in ways your competitors can't or won't without great effort or expense.

 Read Seth Godin's

 Once the business model is proven and the company is running, scaling up requires a whole different skillset.
 It's time to get the team aligned and fully develop that culture.
 Only rhythmic communication and near flawless execution will get you to grow 100X.